All Episodes

 So then the possibility that a creature like this would live in an adjacent dimension is fairly probable.

-I think so, and I'm getting to why I think it's highly likely.
+And I'm getting to why I think it's highly likely.

-But the Indians also said that they believed that these creatures had the power To make themselves invisible to a human observer.
+But the Indians also said that they believed that these Creatures had the power to make themselves invisible to a human observer.

-And John Green, and you can go back and check some of the original Bigfoot research that came out in the 60s, and some of the classic Bigfoot books, and a number of the different research teams reported being in Bigfoot country, actually hearing them And in some cases, actually hearing them walking around in their vicinity and not being able to see them.
+And a number of the different research teams reported being in Bigfoot country, actually hearing them, and in some cases, actually hearing them walking around in their vicinity and not being able to see them.

-To me, that would be different than being in another dimension.
+See, to me, that would be different than being in another dimension.

 If it was just invisibility or somebody winking out, you could think they're going to another dimension.

-Obviously, to us, they are suddenly invisible, but you're suggesting...
-Well, they may have both abilities.
+Obviously, to us, they are suddenly invisible.

-This is what Dr. Persinger has done, some admirable work in terms of how the temporal
+This is what Dr. Persinger has done, some admirable work in terms of how the temporal lobes work in regard to organizing our perception of external reality.

-And his theory is that something interferes with that process and usually he postulates
+And his theory is that something interferes with that process, and usually he postulates that it's these unusual energies.

-be a sense of an unusually strong energy field in an area before the wild man shows up.
+You know, like I say, and Swan says that the first thing that will happen is there'll be a sense of an unusually strong energy field in an area before the wild man shows up.

 We see in a certain spectrum.